edward-sentongo/AR-Workshop/README.md

 # AR-Workshop:  Part 3

-1. Transformable node.
+1. Transformable node: scale and move anywhere
-=> now u can zoom it in and out

 2.
     a) Apart Class of transformable node.